daniel10015/GPU-Programming-Examples/README.md

   As the working set exceeds the capacity of L1, L2, etc., the CPU must evict older lines to load new ones.
 This leads to cache thrashing&mdash;when each access evicts data that may be needed again soon.
 This creates a "round-robin" effect where the cache cycles through lines too quickly to reuse them efficiently.
 With 64-byte lines and 4-byte nodes, the CPU may cycle through ~15 cache lines before revisiting a previously evicted one.

   ### GPU Behavior
-  On the GPU, the SIMT execution model used with the algorithm qis advantageous because of the number of threads available.
+  On the GPU, the SIMT execution model used with the algorithm is advantageous because of the number of threads available.

   In the ideal case, the number of iterations to reach the end of the list is: